KaydenLe/KaydenStudent2025/index.md

             function getHint(guess) {
                 const hints = [
-                    'It is a beach located in a city known for its fairgrounds and horse racing.', 'It starts with "Del" and ends with "Mar".', 'The name has two words, and it is not La Jolla or Mission Beach.'
+                    'It is a beach near La Jolla.', 'It has a pier.',
+                    'It is below the Birch Aquarium.',
+                    'Its next to a research facility.',
+                    'Its next to Blacks beach.',
                 ];

                 return hints[Math.floor(Math.random() * hints.length)];